beshu-tech/readonlyrest-docs/elasticsearch.md

         print "Argument is missing, <password>"
 ```

-**Finally you have to put your username at the begining of the hash with ":" separator** `test:$6$rounds=65535$d07dnv4N$QeErsDT9Mz.ZoEPXW3dwQGL7tzwRz.eOrTBepIwfGEwdUAYSy/NirGoOaNyPx8lqiR6DYRSsDzVvVbhP4Y9wf0`
+**Finally you have to put your username at the beginning of the hash with ":" separator** `test:$6$rounds=65535$d07dnv4N$QeErsDT9Mz.ZoEPXW3dwQGL7tzwRz.eOrTBepIwfGEwdUAYSy/NirGoOaNyPx8lqiR6DYRSsDzVvVbhP4Y9wf0`

 For example, `test` is the username and `$6$rounds=65535$d07dnv4N$QeErsDT9Mz.ZoEPXW3dwQGL7tzwRz.eOrTBepIwfGEwdUAYSy/NirGoOaNyPx8lqiR6DYRSsDzVvVbhP4Y9wf0` is the hash for `test` \(the password is identical to the username in this example\).